 - Lapse and surrender assumptions are based on past experience.
-When appropriate, account is also taken of expected future trends. - Lapse investigations are performed at least annually in respect of grouped individual business and other individual business, the most recent being in respect of the year ended June 2012. - Surrender investigations are performed at least annually, the most recent being in respect of the year ended June 2012. - · Experience is analysed by product type as well as policy duration.
+When appropriate, account is also taken of expected future trends. - Lapse investigations are performed at least annually in respect of grouped individual business and other individual business, the most recent being in respect of the period ended December 2012 for MMI Group Limited retail business. - Surrender investigations are performed at least annually, the most recent being in respect of the period ended December 2012 in respect of MMI Group Limited retail business. - · Experience is analysed by product type as well as policy duration, distribution channel and smoker status.